The Town of Minocqua has a long and interesting history, before and after it officially became a town in 1889.

 In the late 1800’s, Minocqua was a logging town and also saw many French fur traders.
-The first white child born in town was named Minocqua Clawson.
 Clawson Hill was a famous landmark in town and is the current location of the Pointe Resort & Hotel at the south end of the Highway 51 bridge.

 The railroad was the primary mode of transportation facilitating Minocqua’s early growth.
 The Milwaukee Road railroad company originally came to the area to access timber; railroads later catered to sportsmen and tourists transforming Minocqua into the vacation getaway haven it remains to this day.

 The two railroad trestles that brought trains to the Island are still intact and are part of what is now the Bearskin State Trail (hiking and biking in summer, snowmobiling in winter).
 The area where the northerly trestle connects to the Island forms the trailhead of the Bearskin Trail.
 The foundation of the old railroad water tank is still clearly visible there.

 1912 Fire & Rebuild

 Much of the town’s business district was wiped out by a major fire in 1912.
 Many of the buildings on our main street today are those built after the fire.

-While the last several decades have brought a higher percentage of visitor-oriented retail stores, our downtown still retains a U.S. Post Office, multiple banks, numerous restaurants…even an old fashioned barber shop.
+While the last several decades have brought a higher percentage of visitor-oriented retail stores, our downtown still retains the U.S. Post Office, several restaurants…even an old fashioned barber shop.

-The Island serves as Minocqua’s civic center; you’ll find the Campanile Center for the Arts (former St. Patrick Church), the Minocqua Police Department, Minocqua Fire Department and the Minocqua Community Center, which houses our town offices and newly-expanded public library.
+The Island serves as Minocqua’s civic center; you’ll find the Campanile Center for the Arts (former St. Patrick Church), the Minocqua Police Department and the Minocqua Center, which houses our town’s municipal offices and public library.